charliecalvert/CloudNotes/Assignments/React/ReactPropsSanityTests.md

 Getting ready for the midterm.

+There are two pieces:

+- Run some sanity tests.
+- Convert GetGist from React Function to React Component so we can add state to it.
+  - Use the state to allow the user to iterate over the list of Gists.

+## But I don't Have any Gists {#no-gists}

+I've noticed that not everyone has any gists or only have on gist.
+Think of gists as a place to store methods that you use a lot.
+Here are some candidates:

+- An example of how to call fetch
+- A simple default React Component.
+- The **/foo** route that we use in **routes/index.js**
+- Bash Scripts that you have written that you don't want to forget
+- Your **.my_bash_aliases** file

 ## Sanity Tests

 Let's build some tests that check whether or not we are all building more or less the same application.